 Probate is the process in which a court oversees the distribution of property owned by a person at death ("the estate"), either in the manner set out in the deceased person’s will or, if there is no will, to next of kin in accordance with Oregon law.
 Not every estate requires probate and in some cases the probate process requires only the filing of a single court document.
 Unlike some states, Oregon's probate process is relatively fast and inexpensive.
 Most of the estate can be resolved in a year or less if the lawyer is experienced and knowledgeable.
-Whether it is a sizeable estate or a modest one, Mr. Lusk brings three decades of experience to the process.
+Whether it is a sizeable estate or a modest one, Mr. Lusk brings four decades of experience to the process.
 He can review your case and provide advice and needed assistance so that taxes and creditor claims are settled, and assets reach loved ones with a minimum of expense and delay.

 GUARDIANSHIP and CONSERVATORSHIP